Copyleft-io/retro/README.md

   - Spin up your own localhost:9200 via Node & NPM
   - Utilize Elastic.co (http://www.elastic.co/cloud) Found for a Free 14 Day Trial for Elastic as a Service in the cloud.

-For this project we utilized Elastic.co Cloud Service... which was very easy to setup.
+For this project we utilized Elastic.co Cloud Service... we built all of our elastic index creates, updates, and deletes directly into the user interactions (create, update, delete) for our components which was very easy to setup.
 Once your instance is live you will be provided with two URLs (HTTP / HTTPS).
 You will need to use the HTTP URL if you are hosting on firebase as all traffic will need to be over HTTPS.

-To host elastic on your local machine
+We define this as a constant in our app.js

+If you want to host a node.js synchronization process to listen for change events and update your indexes...

+On a linux server of your choice install Node and NPM.

+Run `npm init` to initialize a new node application

+Add the following npm dependencies in a package.json

+    "dependencies": {
+      "elasticsearch": "^10.1.3",
+      "firebase": "^2.4.0"
+    }

+Run `npm install` to install the dependencies.

+Create a file elastic-firebase-client.js

     var Firebase = require('firebase');
     var ElasticSearch = require('elasticsearch');